I Was Cleopatra

 But around the time he turns sixteen, John starts to worry about inevitably becoming too old to convincingly portray women onstage, which leads to some unsettling choices.

-Dennis Abrams is a contributing editor for Publishing Perspectives.
+Dennis Abrams is the southern correspondent for Publishers Weekly.
 He has written more than thirty young adult biographies and history books.
 He is also the author of The Play’s the Thing, a complete young adult guide to the plays of William Shakespeare.
 I Was Cleopatra is his first novel.
 He lives in Houston.

 “Abrams takes his reader on a glorious journey through the world of Shakespeare, the worlds within his plays, the worlds within the human psyche — and then brings us home, transformed.”
 New York Journal of Books